thisoldbear/form-validation-problem/README.md

 ### Known issue

-Yuk error message for `animal` does not display when invalid.
+Yup error message for `animal` does not display when invalid.

 ### No PropTypes